Iranian Defence Council

-Background
+History

-In the Iran-Iraq war, an institution called the "High Defense Council" was active, which played a role in the early years of the war, although its effectiveness was limited compared to the Supreme National Security Council.
-This council was gradually abandoned after the end of the war and was finally dissolved by the revision of the constitution in 1989.
+During the Iran–Iraq War, an institution known as the High Defence Council was active and played a role in the early years of the conflict, although its effectiveness was limited in comparison with the Supreme National Security Council.
+The council gradually fell into disuse following the end of the war and was formally dissolved as part of the 1989 constitutional revision.

-After the Iran-Israel war, which resulted in severe and unexpected attacks on Iran's military, nuclear and defense centers, including the killing of a large number of commanders and scientists, the spirit of trust in the former commanders was challenged.
-This issue caused the government to review the security governance structure more seriously.
+Following the Twelve-Day War, which involved severe and unexpected attacks on Iran's military, nuclear, and defence facilities, including the killing of numerous military commanders and scientists, confidence in the existing security leadership was significantly affected.
+These developments prompted the government to undertake a more comprehensive review of the country's security governance structure.